pierredepascale/programming-exercise/README.md

-# programming-exercise
+# Programming exercise

-Different programming exercise in C++
+This repository contains various solution to programming exercise in c++.